John Garcia (singer): Various projects and collaborations

 In 2002, Garcia contributed vocals to two tracks on UK band Orange Goblin's album Coup de Grace, "Made of Rats" and "Jesus Beater".

 In late 2003, Garcia recorded vocals for the song "Born Too Slow" by The Crystal Method.
 The song became the lead single of Legion of Boom.
 The song did moderately well in terms of radio airplay and is highly popular among fans of The Crystal Method, particularly because of the howling vocals Garcia laid down on the track.
 Limp Bizkit guitarist Wes Borland played guitar on the song.
 Garcia has performed the song live several times with The Crystal Method.

 On December 20, 2005, Garcia would finally team up with Homme again, making a guest appearance onstage with Queens of the Stone Age during the encore of their set at the Wiltern Theatre in Los Angeles.
 They performed three Kyuss songs together: "Thumb", "Hurricane" and "Supa Scoopa and Mighty Scoop".
 This appearance fueled Kyuss reunion rumours, though Homme has stated publicly that a proper Kyuss reunion is unlikely to ever happen.

 In 2006, Garcia collaborated with Canadian band Danko Jones on their third album, Sleep Is the Enemy, contributing vocals to the track "Invisible".
 He would again collaborate with Danko Jones on their 2008 album Never Too Loud, appearing on the track "Forest for the Trees" along with Pete Stahl.

 Garcia has worked on a solo project under the moniker "Garcia Vs Garcia", which was originally slated for a September 2008 release but has since been delayed indefinitely.

 In 2008, John Garcia collaborated with Belgian band Arsenal on their album Lotuk, contributing lyrics and vocals to two tracks, "Not a Man" and "Diggin' a Hole".
 The band members of Arsenal also shot a film documenting the making of the album, including footage of Garcia driving around in his hometown.

-In 2010, he also collaborated with Karma to Burn in the Two Times song which is included in the Appalachian Incantation album.

 In 2012, Garcia appeared on the Mondo Generator album, Hell Comes to Your Heart, providing backing vocals on two of its tracks, "Won't Let Go" and "The Last Train".

 On July 25, 2014, he released his debut solo album, John Garcia.

 In 2017, Garcia released his second solo album, The Coyote Who Spoke in Tongues.

 In early 2019, he released his third solo album under the name John Garcia and the Band of Gold.
 Garcia has since toured under the moniker alongside the lineup of guitarist Ehren Groban, bassist Mike Pygmie, and drummer Greg Saenz.